chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 gulp.task('default', ['scripts', 'images', 'watch']);
 {% endhighlight %}

 What *gulp* does is runs a series of commands and even listens for and responds to changes.
 In the example above, from the [gulp GitHub repository](https://github.com/gulpjs/gulp "gulp GitHub Repository"), *gulp* is being used to compile multiple coffeescript files, minify them, and concatenate them into a single file as well as compress images.
-The <code>watch</code> task is being used to listen for changes to particular files and run tasks subsequently.
-My particular <code>gulpfile.js</code> is used to compile my SCSS, run *Autoprefixer*, minify the CSS, and refresh my browser.
-This becomes incredibly useful for front-end developers who are used to a “tweak a value, compile, refresh browser” workflow when <code>watch</code> is paired with *[LiveReload](http://livereload.com "LiveReload")* to automatically refresh the browser—the workflow then becomes, essentially, “tweak a value... tweak a value... tweak a value” as saving the file after each tweak would trigger *gulp* <code>watch</code> to compile, minify, and refesh for you!
+The `watch` task is being used to listen for changes to particular files and run tasks subsequently.
+My particular `gulpfile.js` is used to compile my SCSS, run *Autoprefixer*, minify the CSS, and refresh my browser.
+This becomes incredibly useful for front-end developers who are used to a “tweak a value, compile, refresh browser” workflow when `watch` is paired with *[LiveReload](http://livereload.com "LiveReload")* to automatically refresh the browser—the workflow then becomes, essentially, “tweak a value... tweak a value... tweak a value” as saving the file after each tweak would trigger *gulp* `watch` to compile, minify, and refesh for you!

 {% include heading-anchor.html id="good-old-brass-tacks" title="Good old brass tacks" %}